 After the meteor shower pelts the house, the boys realize they are now floating somewhere out in space:

-One of my favorite lines from this scene is when her brothers say, “But we saw Saturn!”
-(And she slams the bathroom door.)
+Her brothers say, “But we saw Saturn!”
+And she slams the bathroom door.

 Love that stained-glass window tucked into the stairwell: